Find Affordable College Courses

 100% Women

 Virginia Commonwealth University is the 10th most popular school in the nation for students seeking a graduate certificate in history.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to history majors at VCU.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $12,850 per year, while in-state graduate students, on average, pay $13,404 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in history from VCU.

 #13